 Click the following link for a list and description of the courses we offer:

-2016 Office of Research Administration Training
+2018 Office of Research Administration Training.

 Help Us Help You

 Research shows a high correlation between active, engaging learning environments and success in transferring training knowledge back to the workplace.
 Our classes are being redesigned to be primarily interactive and activity-based for real-world, practical application.
 Participants immerse themselves in learning by rolling up their sleeves, engaging in discussion, working through exercises, demonstrations, case studies and role-plays.
-In each class, we ask all participants to take on ‘formal roles’ to keep the class on track and on task.
+In each class, we ask all participants to take on ‘formal roles’ to keep the session on track and on task.
 We facilitate the learning and ask that you give 100% to the process.

 No Show Fee

-As with many Duke University classes, a $100 no show fee will be charged to participants who cancel after 11:59 p.m. the day prior to the scheduled class or do not attend the class he/she has registered for.
+As with many Duke University courses, a $100 no show fee will be charged to participants who cancel after 11:59 p.m. the day prior to the scheduled class or do not attend the class he/she has registered for.
 Also, if you cancel/drop your class registration on the day of the class, the no show fee will be charged.
 The fee will be charged to the participant's default cost center.